shaktigurung/Market/README.md

 1. What is the need (i.e. challenge) that you will be addressing in your project?
  - Our project challenged us to create a two-sided marketplace.
 This marketplace serves a platform to sell products to users.

+2. Identify the problem you’re trying to solve by building this particular marketplace App?
+Why is it a problem that needs solving?
+ - We are building this Application to provide a simple platform to buy and sell goods without any complication.
+Some of the competitors in the market have a very complicated system which makes it difficult to perform any kind of transaction.

+3. Describe the project will you be conducting and how. your App will address the needs.
+ - We are building “ Market App”.
+This App will provide a simpler way to have two-sided marketing between our buyer and seller.
+In this platform, anyone can be a buyer or a seller.
+They will be provided with a process to execute their business transaction without any hassle.
+ When a seller wants to sell his/her product, they will post their product on the market with all the details regarding the product.
+Once it’s posted it will be seen to remaining users as a product to be bought if that appeals to them.
+If some user wants to buy that product then they can directly contact the seller through private message and ask some more information if they need to know.
+Once they are convinced, they can buy just by paying through their cards.
+And once an order is received by the seller, the product will be sent to the designated buyer.

+4. Describe the network infrastructure the App may be based on.
+ - Network infrastructure is the hardware and software resources of the entire network that enable network connectivity, communication, operations and management of an enterprise network.
+It provides the communication path and services between users, processes, applications, services and external networks/the internet.
+ - Our App is based on the following network infrastructure
+  - Networking Hardware:  Routers, Wireless Routers
+  - Networking Software: Network security applications, firewall, operating systems
+  - Networking Services: Wireless protocols, IP addressing

+5. Identify and describe the software to be used in your App.
+ - We are building our App using the following software:
+	1. Ruby on Rails for the backend application
+	2. HTML, CSS, and JavaScript for the frontend application
+	3. Postgresql for database
+	4. Bootstrap for CSS framework and SASS for pre-processor
+	5. Some of the important gems are DEVISE for authentication, ActiveAdmin for the admin panel, AWS for file upload and Stripe for the payment system.